nkaryoli/nkaryoli/README.md

 # 👋 Hi, I’m Karyoli.

-## Junior Web Developer Full-Stack.
+## Junior Web Developer Full-Stack

 I’m deeply passionate about developing new projects and solving problems through code.
 I’m always eager to learn from others and apply my knowledge to create meaningful and efficient solutions.